 - Autumn and spring are the best times to grow cranesbills from root divisions.

-- Use the same method as with semi-ripe wood cuttings to grow geraniums from this method.
+- Use the same method as with semi-ripe wood cuttings to grow annual geraniums from this method.

 In case you encounter any of these problems, check the soil drainage and make sure it is not water-logged or soggy.

-Also, make sure the area the plants are growing at has good air circulation.
+Also, make sure the area the plants are growing in has good air circulation.

 The plants are deer resistant.